 The good of desire relates to the empirical or experiential level of consciousness.
 Realizing this good yields satisfaction of our various desires and appetites.
 It is at the base of the Mills/Bentham claim that all human action is consequential to the maximization of utility.
 This paradigm, along with appropriate constraints, is the dominant economic method of today.
 Corresponding to the spontaneous grasp of experiences and the good of desire is interpersonal community.
 The movement from this level to the next is prompted by questions for understanding that include questions for description and explanation.
-This initial movement is discerned by noticing the occurrence of insights.55
+This initial movement is discerned by noticing the occurrence of insights.56

-The good of order relates to the intellectual level of consciousness insofar as we understand the unities of things to ourselves and among themselves, the correlations that explain the operations of things.
-It is at the base of our grasping (experiential consciousness) and formulating (intellectual consciousness) technological development, economic and business systems, governance, and political structures, all of which fall into the order of techne.56 These are instances of the good of order since they stand as higher syntheses that harmonize, that is, bring to order, as well as maximize the satisfactions of individual desires.
-Harmonization
+The good of order relates to the intellectual level of consciousness insofar as we understand the unities of things to ourselves and among themselves, the correlations that describe the operations of things.
+It is at the base of our grasping (experiential consciousness) and formulating (intellectual consciousness) technological development, economic and business systems, governance, and political structures, all of which fall into the order of techne.57 These are instances of the good of order since they stand as higher syntheses that harmonize, that is, bring to order, as well as maximize the satisfactions of individual desires.
+Harmonization proposes rules, norms and guides for otherwise hedonistic and egoistic actions that solely maximize individual satisfactions.